Holmes-Benchmark/holmes-benchmark.github.io/insights.md

 ---

 The evaluation of various language models yields to serval insights.
+Find more details and further discussions in our <a href="todo">paper</a>.
 Any questions or wondering about other details?
 Happy to <a href= "mailto:holmesbenchmark@gmail.com">chat</a>.

 # The Linguistic Competence of Language Models
-The linguistic competence is heterogeneously learned by language models as no single one constantly exceeds.Find more details and further discussions in our <a href="todo">paper</a>.
+The linguistic competence is heterogeneously learned by language models as no single one constantly exceeds.
 ![Drag Racing](assets/img/top-lms.jpg)
+*Ranking of best and selected language models*

 Language models clearly better understand *morphology* and *syntax* than *semantics*, *reasoning*, and *discourse*.
 This distinction is evident in morphology and syntax's significantly higher Task Metric (`f1 macro` or `regression`).